Balanced Index

 We do allocate a portion of the portfolio to cash, and in certain situations the investment team could choose to allocate more to cash if it deems that as the most appropriate action.

-If you’re considering options for your super at this time, we recommend you seek personal financial advice before making a decision.
+If you're considering options for your super, we recommend you seek personal financial advice before making a decision.

 Permalink